Washint

 Washint (Amharic: ዋሽንት) is an end-blown wooden flute originally used in Ethiopia.
-Traditionally, Amharic musicians would pass on their oral history through song accompanied by the washint as well as the krar, a six stringed lyre, and the masenqo, a one string fiddle.
+Traditionally, Amharic musicians would pass on their oral history through song accompanied by the washint as well as the krar, which is a six stringed lyre, and the masenqo, a one string fiddle.

 Occurrence

-Along with the Krar and the Masenqo, the Washint flute is one of the most widespread and ubiquitous musical instruments of the Amharas.
+Along with the Krar and the Masenqo, the Washint flute is one of the three most widespread traditional musical instruments in Ethiopia.

 The washint is a favorite among the shepherds and cowherders.

 Construction and design

 The washint can be constructed using bamboo, wood or other cane, and increasingly flutes of metal and plastic tubes can be seen.
 Varieties exists in different lengths and relative fingerhole placement, and a performer might use several different flutes over the course of a performance to accommodate different song types.
 It generally has four finger-holes, which allows the player to create a pentatonic scale.